gbr5/StickerSmash/README.md

-Here’s the updated README.md file with the necessary steps for others to code the app while keeping relevant parts of the original text:

 # StickerSmash

 Turn your photos into fun, creative masterpieces with **StickerSmash**!
 Add a variety of stickers to your images, customize them as you like, and save your creations or share them with friends.